 Aired during Chanukah 2012, Israeli filmmaker Einat Kapach chose Mayyim Hayyim and the Jewish Community Day School to represent Boston in a 7-episode series featuring cities around the world.
 Watch now (in Hebrew and English).

-"Welcoming Waters" tells Mayyim Hayyim's story of creating a welcoming space through education and Jewish ritual.
+Created in 2011, "Welcoming Waters" tells Mayyim Hayyim's story of creating a welcoming space through education and Jewish ritual.
 Directed and produced by Jen Kaplan.

 Mayyim Hayyim featured on PBS program "Boomers!
 Redefining Life after Fifty."